Guidance on Compliance with Food Hygiene and Health and Safety Requirements for Food Stalls and Marquees at Events

 The most important thing is to make sure you have assessed any risks which might arise from your activity.

-Areas which may need particular consideration with events are weather (hot or cold working conditions), slips and trips, manual handling, hot equipment, emptying and filling fryers, lone working, violent and aggressive customers, gas and electricity installations and the use of chemicals for cleaning.
+Areas which may need particular consideration for events are weather (hot or cold working conditions), slips and trips, manual handling, hot equipment, emptying and filling fryers, lone working, violent and aggressive customers, gas and electricity installations and the use of chemicals for cleaning.

 Make sure you have a suitable first aid kit which is maintained and easy to reach at all times.
 Waterproof plasters (preferably coloured blue) are required.

-Always Keep LPG Cylinders in a Fire Resistant Compartment.
+Always Keep LPG Cylinders in a Fire Resistant Compartment

 Cylinders, regulators or change-over valves must be kept in a separate, ventilated, lockable fire resistant (½ hour fire resistance) compartment.
 Access should only be from outside the vehicle.
 Compartments must be ventilated at high and low level.
+Safety certificates for some equipment may be requested by inspecting officers.

 If a fire breaks out, turn off all cylinder valves and if possible remove all cylinders from the vicinity of the fire.
 Clear the area of all unnecessary persons and call the Fire Brigade.